mendix/docs/content/appstore/modules/imap.md

 The basic setup and reception of emails can be done using the **EmailAccount_Overview** example page.

-Set **Sanitize email to prevent XSS attacks** option in case it is enabled, malicious scripts would be removed to prevent XSS attacks.
-More details here(https://jsoup.org/cookbook/cleaning-html/safelist-sanitizer).
-By default emails are not sanitized
+Select the **Sanitize email to prevent XSS attacks** option to enable the removal of malicious scripts to prevent XSS attacks.
+This option is unselected by default.
+To learn more about this option, see [Sanitize untrusted HTML (to prevent XSS)](https://jsoup.org/cookbook/cleaning-html/safelist-sanitizer).

 To invoke receiving emails from an account, call the **RetrieveEmailMessages** Java action.